 What is your cancellation policy?

-When a guest cancels a booking it depends on your cancellation policy if they are entitled to a refund or not (Airbnb’s booking fee is never refundable).
+When a guest cancels a booking it depends on your cancellation policy if they are entitled to a refund or not (Airbnb’s booking fee is now refundable up to 2 times a year).
 There are three settings :

 - Flexible: Full refund one day prior to arrival